Deloryn/functional-programming-jargon/readme.md

 ## Constant

-A variable that cannot be reassigned once defined.
+Stała (constant) to zmienna, do której nie można już nic przypisać, gdy raz została już zdefiniowana.

 ```js
 const five = 5
 const john = Object.freeze({name: 'John', age: 30})
 ```

-Constants are [referentially transparent](#referential-transparency).
+Stałe cechuje [referential transparency](#referential-transparency.
 That is, they can be replaced with the values that they represent without affecting the result.

 With the above two constants the following expression will always return `true`.